dmamontov/rsacrypt/README.md

 RSA Crypt
 =========

+This class can RSA generate keys and encrypt data using OpenSSL.

+It can generate public and private RSA keys of given length calling the openssl program.

-It generates a public and private key and encrypts and decrypts the data with the help they are even.
+The class and also encrypt data with a given public key file and decrypt data with a given private key file.

 ## Requirements